The entropy and reversibility of cellular automata on Cayley tree: Construction of the rule matrix in the finite case

-In the theorem \ref{main}, we have obtained a general form of the matrix representation (or rule matrix) for these linear transformations with respect to a basis given by the lexicographical order on the vertices.
-We do not include a detailed proof of the theorem which gives the rule matrix of CA. The proof is obtained by determining the image of the basis elements of the space $\mathbb Z_p^{(1+3(2^{n}-1))}$ under the CA. These images contribute to the columns of the rule matrix.
+where $n$ is the number of levels of the Cayley tree. \begin{thm} Let $a,b,c,d\in \mathbb{F}_p^{*}=\mathbb{F}_p \setminus \{0 \},$ $n\geq 2$.
+Then, the transition rule matrix\\ $(M_{R}^{(n)})_{1+3(2^{n}-1)\times 1+3(2^{n}-1)}$ corresponding to the finite cellular automata on Cayley tree of order two with $n$-level finite over NB is given by { } where each submatrices are as follows: $P=( )$, $Q=\left( \right),$ { } { } and For $i=1,2,\ldots,n-1.$ \end{thm} In the Theorem \ref{main}, we have obtained a general form of the matrix representation (or transition rule matrix) for these linear transformations with respect to a basis given by the lexicographical order on the vertices.
+We do not include a detailed proof of the theorem which gives the rule matrix of CA. The proof is obtained by determining the image of the basis elements of the space $\mathbb F_p^{(1+3(2^{n}-1))}$ under the CA. These images contribute to the columns of the rule matrix.